LGBTQ and Addiction: How Addiction Affects The LGBTQ Community

 Co-Occurring Disorders

-For LGBTQ individuals, seeking treatment can be daunting and people may be hesitant to reach out for help out of fear their individual needs may not be met.
-However, there are numerous treatment centers all throughout the country that focus on the LGBTQ community and the complex needs that arise out of the population.
-In addition, many LGBTQ-specific facilities offer dual diagnosis programming to help treat mental health in addition to substance abuse and in recent years have created specialized programming for this population.
+For LGBTQIA+ individuals, seeking treatment can be daunting and people may be hesitant to reach out for help out of fear their individual needs may not be met.
+However, there are numerous treatment centers all throughout the country that focus on the LGBTQIA+ community and the complex needs that arise out of the population.
+In addition, many LGBTQIA+-specific facilities offer dual diagnosis programming to help treat mental health in addition to substance abuse and in recent years have created specialized programming for this population.

 We’re Coming Out About LGBT And Substance Abuse

-Read sober stories from people in the LGBTQ community who took control of their substance use.
+Read sober stories from people in the LGBTQIA+ community who took control of their substance use.